CaydenPierce/VibingInHyperspace/README.md

 ## Credit

 PySpace: https://github.com/HackerPoet/PySpace - Thanks to HackerPoet for building the beautiful ray marching 3D fractal implementation that is driving the fractal generation.

+## TODO

+What works now:
+- receive input from all sinks and sources in JACK and pulseaudio, including MIDI devices
+- generate a 3d fractal using PySpace
+- modulate the fractal with simple metrics from the music like RMS, bass freq range power, hi hat freq range power

+What we need:
+- signal processing pipeline that holds a rolling window of the last n seconds of the song, constantly recomputes metrics on that (fundamental frequency, RMS, bass freq power, hi hat freq power, etc) and their respective maximums and minimums over the last n seconds, and
+- "art" classes - need to abstract a fractals definition (i.e. it's pyspace function, number of available editable variables/parameters, and the range of the values that each parameters can take on
+- connect BCI to also visualize the audience/musician's RESPONSE to the music